 When it’s time to choose a Tucson Roofing Contractor, whether you are repairing or replacing a roof, be sure to ask the right questions.
 A reputable roofing contractor will not be offended by you asking some of the following questions.

 - Does the contractor have insurance?
-Worker compensation and liability insurance are 2 essentials a roofing Roanoke contractor should have.
-Without them, the homeowner may be responsible for medical bills and other costs should a worker get injured while working on their roof.
+Worker compensation and liability insurance are 2 essentials to ask.
+Without them, the owner may be responsible for medical bills and other costs should a worker get injured while working on their roof.
 You might even ask to see a copy of the insurance certificate.

 - Is the contractor licensed in your state/city/county?
 Licensed contractors are held to higher standards and understand the city/county/state codes and laws.
 Arizona requires that roofing contractors be licensed with the state Registrar of Contractors (ROC).
 There are different classifications for commercial and residential roofing.
 When interviewing a roofing contractor ask for the ROC license or their safety at heights ticket.
 FYI – a business license is NOT the same thing as a contractor’s license.
 A business license is only for tax purposes and has nothing to do with the proficiency of the contractor.